REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 🔹 DOM Manipulation
 * Selecting elements: retrieving from search form and results container.
 * Manipulating elements: dynamically adding movie cards in #results.
-* Event linking: submit event on search form (main.js).
+* Event linking: submit event on search form.
 * Event delegation: a single listener on #results captures clicks on cards and opens the modal.

 🔹 Modern JavaScript